By CVO Staff

 Bronxville, New York

 Made up predominantly of women, Sarah Lawrence College is an academically rigorous school known for its politically active student body.
 Gender relations and diversity are topics about which Sarah Lawrence students seem to be especially passionate.
-For example, myriad policies are in place to ensure LGBTQ+ students feel safe and comfortable.
+For example, policies are in place to ensure LGBTQ+ students feel safe and comfortable.
 Thanks to the college’s close proximity to New York City, students have a ton of opportunities to participate in major political events.

 State University of New York, New Paltz